 The dental implant process requires multiple visits, oral surgery, and several months to complete.
 This process takes longer than getting traditional restorations.
 But dental implant-supported restorations offer more benefits and will last much longer.

-Dr. Drew Shulman, a Northeast Philadelphia dentist, offers dental implants for patients looking for the best long-term solution for missing teeth.
+Dr. Drew Shulman and Dr. Marlene Sardina, Northeast Philadelphia dentists, offer dental implants for patients looking for the best long-term solution for missing teeth.
 This is the number one recommended tooth replacement solution available today.
 To get an idea of what to expect, below are all the steps in the dental implant process.

 Happy dental patient before and after getting dental implants from Dr. Drew Shulman.